 To use the Christmas Tree Play Dough Mats:

-Have your child decorate the Christmas tree with the correct number of play dough ornaments.
+Finally, decorate the Christmas tree with the correct number of play dough ornaments, mini lights, or erasers.

 To extend the activity:

 This basic counting activity can easily be adapted to tackle more advanced numbers and skills:

 - Turn each free printable mat into a teen number by placing a play dough “1” in front of every numeral.
 Then, fill up the ten frame with the digit in the ones place.
 Practice saying, “13 is one TEN and 3 ONES!
 11 is one TEN and 1 ONE!, etc.”

 - Create fact families by filling the ten frame with two different objects (or two different colors).
 For example, on the “8” mat, you can fill it with 2 red counters and 6 green, or 4 of each, etc.

 - Extend the fact family by adding oral addition sentences (ie., 2+6=8, 4+4=8)

 - Use the ten frame worksheet to explore addition and subtraction, too!